 There are laws to protect pregnant employees from being fired, rejected for hire, or otherwise disciplined because you are pregnant.
 Employers are not allowed to determine an employee is unable to perform her job because she is pregnant.
 Employers must make also make accommodations for pregnant employees and cannot unilaterally conclude a pregnant employee is unable to do her job.

-If you believe you are being, or have been, discriminated against because of your pregnancy or issues resulting from your pregnancy, contact our Columbus pregnancy discrimination attorneys immediately.
+If you believe you are being, or have been, discriminated against because of your pregnancy or issues resulting from your pregnancy, contact our Columbus Ohio pregnancy discrimination lawyers immediately.
 We will guide you through the process that protects you from discrimination or harassment because of your pregnancy.
-Call us for a free consultation at 614-949-1181 with our Columbus pregnancy discrimination attorneys today.
+Call us for a free consultation at 614-949-1181 with our Columbus Ohio pregnancy discrimination attorneys today.